53 unanswered questions I still have after seeing “Us” twice

 - How did Red come to know the backstory of the government program to make the Tethered?
 Does her knowledge of it suggest that her savior status among the Tethered led the government scientists observing the project to fill her in?
 If so, why?

-- Did the Adelaide above the surface start dancing as a child because Red below had already been a dancer before she was brought underground?
-The line, “To think, if it wasn’t for you, I would never have started dancing,” could either mean that the switch inspired her to dance, and allowed her to control surface-Adelaide’s dancing, or it could just mean that without your dancing, I wouldn’t have been forced to dance.
+- Did Adelaide start dancing as a child because Red below had already been a dancer before she was brought underground?
+The line, “To think, if it weren’t for you, I would never have started dancing,” could either mean that the switch inspired her to dance, and allowed her to control Adelaide’s dancing, or it could just mean that without Adelaide’s dancing, Red wouldn’t have been forced to dance.
+(My brain is exploding right now.)

 - What is the deal with the names of the Tethered in the credits?
-Sure, Adelaide is “Red,” and red is everywhere in this movie, but why is Jodh (Tim Heidecker) Tex, while so many others have Greek names?
+Sure, Adelaide’s shadow is “Red,” and red is everywhere in this movie, but why is Josh’s (Tim Heidecker) shadow named Tex, while so many others have Greek names?
 Are the names of Zora and Jason’s Tethereds–Pluto and Umbrae–tied to any specific Greek Mythology?

-- What is the significance of Gabe having gone to the historically black Howard University and still wearing a sweater with the school’s imprimatur many years later?
-What does this say about the theme of upward mobility and lack thereof?
+- What is the significance of Gabe having gone to the historically black Howard University and still continuing to wear a sweater with the school’s imprimatur many years later?
+What does this say about the theme of upward mobility or lack thereof?

 - What is the significance of Red’s response to Gabe’s question, “Who are you people?” which is a very smiley “We are Americans”?
 Is it merely a “We’re not so different, you and I” kind of moment?
 Or is it a nod to first-generation Americans who are constantly asked, “Where are you from?”

-- Hands Across America is used to symbolize middle- and upper-class Americans’ stated desire to help those in poverty and their lack of meaningful, lasting follow-through, but is there something about that time period that made the act of HAC particularly hypocritical?
+- Hands Across America is used to symbolize middle- and upper-class Americans’ stated desire to help those in poverty and their lack of meaningful, lasting follow-through, but is there something about that time period that made HAC particularly hypocritical?

 - When we see, in flashback, young Adelaide arranging little toy animals in a row as her parents meet with a school counselor, is that a reference to Hands Across America?
 Does that help guide Red toward her interest in HAC?

-- When Red is dying at the end, she whistles a tune that is definitely not “Itsy Bitsy Spider,” which she and Adelaide both whispered at different points in the movie.
-What was she whistling, and what does it mean?
+- When Red is dying at the end, she whistles a tune that is definitely not “Itsy Bitsy Spider,” the song she and Adelaide both whistled at different points in the movie.
+What song was she whistling, and what does the change mean?

 - Why does Red smile so sinisterly when she tells Jason and Pluto, “Don’t burn down our house”?
 Is she just reiterating the point that they are all connected, with her use of ‘our,’ or is she saying something more?